tevoza/eeri325-prac/README.md

-# EERI 325 Practical
-## EERI 325 Practical - Frequency analysis and Manipulation of discrete signals
+# EERI 325 Practical - Frequency analysis and Manipulation of discrete signals
-Must convert a 1-d sound signal to its frequency domain and perform filtering of the signal
+Convert a 1-d sound signal to its frequency domain and perform filtering of the signal
 The same must then be done for a greyscale image

 # Requirements